Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 Professor Apostolis Papakostas thanking Professor Robert Jackson for delivering the 13th annual Södertörn Lecture at Södertörn University, Stockholm, Tuesday 29 November 2016.

-Professor Robert Jackson and Dr Jenny Berglund, Inauguration of new Professors, Stockholm City Hall, September 30, 2016
+Professor Robert Jackson and Professor Jenny Berglund, Inauguration of new Professors, Stockholm City Hall, September 30, 2016

 Bob Jackson playing with a Swedish jazz trio after the 2016 Södertörn Lecture - see